JesterSe7en/porygo/README.md

 > **Disclaimer:** This project is currently under active development.
 Features and command-line flags are subject to change.

-## What's in a name?
+## Why Porygo

-The name "Porygo" is a tribute to a love for Pokémon and programming.
-It's a portmanteau of **Porygon**, the virtual Pokémon that exists and travels through cyberspace, and **Go**, the language this project is written in.
+The name "Porygo" is combination of my affinity towards Pokemon and the language this is written in.
+It's a combination of **Porygon**, the only (afaik) Pokémon that exists purely as programming code, and **Go**, the language this project is written in.

 ## Features